lscheinkman/numenta-apps/unicorn/README.md

 ##### Building the application

-Vagrant uses uses `winrm` to communicate with Windows virtual machines therefore you can just send [vagrant-winrm](https://rubygems.org/gems/vagrant-winrm) commands to build all the artifacts.
+Vagrant uses `winrm` to communicate with Windows virtual machines therefore you can just send [vagrant-winrm](https://rubygems.org/gems/vagrant-winrm) commands to build all the artifacts.
 Make sure to `cd` to the `x:` drive before invoking build commands.
 For example: